 Customers: We launched our first Impede Technology product, Nexafed®, in the United States in December 2012 and our Nexafed Sinus Pressure + Pain product in the United States in February 2015.
 Our accounts receivable arise from our sales of our Nexafed product line and represent amounts due from wholesalers in the health care and pharmaceuticals industries and from chain drug stores.
 The Company has performed a credit evaluation of its customers and may maintain an allowance for potentially uncollectable accounts.
-We have not experienced any losses on uncollectable accounts in 2016 or 2015.
+We have not experienced any losses on uncollectable accounts in 2015 or 2014.

-Sales to certain of our customers during 2016 and 2015 accounting for 10% or more of our annual product sales, whether the product shipment was recognized immediately as a sales or as a deferred sale, is presented below.
-Sales to customers designated with an " \ " accounted for less than 10% of our annual product sales.
+Sales to certain of our customers during 2015 and 2014 accounting for 10% or more of our annual product sales, whether the product shipment was recognized immediately as a sales or as a deferred sale, are presented below.
+Sales to customers designated with an "" accounted for less than 10% of our annual product sales.

-Customer 2016 2015
+Customer 2015 2014

-Rite Aid Corporation 55% 6
+Rite Aid Corporation 54% 28%

-Cardinal Health, Inc. 13% 6 14%
+Cardinal Health, Inc. 14% 24%

+AmerisourceBergen Corporation 13%

-McKesson Corporation 10% / 0
+McKesson Corporation 13%

+Kroger Foods 11%

-Trade accounts receivable from certain of our customers at December 31, 2016 and 2015 accounting for 10% or more of our gross accounts receivable is presented below.
-Trade accounts receivable from customers designated with an "\\" accounted for less than 10% of our gross trade accounts receivable.
+Accounts receivable from certain of our customers at December 31, 2015 and 2014 accounting for 10% or more of our gross accounts receivable are presented below.
+Accounts receivable from customers designated with an "" accounted for less than 10% of our gross accounts receivable.